ogs22/cookbook/glossary/continuous.md

 quantities are shoe size, number of eggs.

-A function of x is continuous if a small change in x only causes a small change in the function's value, not a sudden jump.
+A function of x is continuous if a small change in x only causes a small change in the function’s value, not a sudden jump.